 Please be very honest and open with us and advise us whether anything has changed since you completed the booking information.
 You will not lose out financially as a result of cancelling your trip during 2021.
 For your safety and ours, we reserve the right to cancel your trip at this point should we feel there is a risk of the virus being spread as a result of your adventure.

 Your guide will demonstrate how to put on your buoyancy aid/personal floatation device (PFD) whilst maintaining social distancing.
 We ask that group members help anyone in their group who is struggling with this.
 Your guide will also help unload/load boats and get them to the water so there is minimum contact with the equipment and social distancing maintained as far as is possible.
-Please have a face mask/covering on your person whilst moving boats around as we may need to be within 2 meters of each other for a short period of time.

 We have modified rescue procedures in order to maintain social distancing should you capsize.
 If you are struggling, this distance may well be reduced and face masks may not be appropriate due to the water environment.